splunk/public-o11y-docs/sp-oncall/get-started/getting-started-spoc.rst

 Set up
 ----------

-:ref:`Add Users <manage-users>`- The most important first step of setting up Splunk On-Call is adding users.
+:ref:`Add Users <manage-users-spoc>`- The most important first step of setting up Splunk On-Call is adding users.
 To add new users:

 -  Leverage their email address in the portal (:guilabel:`Users`, then :guilabel:`Invite User`)
 -  Utilize our API (ID & Key required, can be found in :guilabel:`Integrations` then :guilabel:`API`)